tavareshugo/slcu_r_course/module01_data_and_files/data_organisation.md

 > A survey was done to determine the sex and weights of different animals occurring in different experimental plots.
 The experiment was repeated in two years.
 >
-> - The data for this survey is in the file "dataset_messy.xls" located in the "data" directory
+> - Open the file "dataset_messy.xls" located in the "course_data" directory
 > - Based on the principles outlined above, make a note of what data formatting problems you find with this dataset
 >
-> Open discussion: what data-formating problems did you find?
+> Open discussion: what data-formatting problems did you find?
 And how would you solve them?